sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 variables.
 It’s actually very simple.
-The only reason it merits a discussion as long as the one we’ve just gone through is that you need to be able to recognise *when* a paired samples test is appropriate, and to understand *why* it’s better than an independent samples t test.
+The only reason it merits a discussion as long as the one we’ve just gone through is that you need to be able to recognise *when* a paired samples test is appropriate, and to understand *why* it’s better than an independent samples *t*-test.

 Doing the test in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~